NotGeorge23/FlyingAssetRelocationTool/README.md

 HOW TO USE IN-GAME (F10 MAP MARKERS):
 Place a map marker anywhere on the F10 map and type one of the following commands:

-Command 1: The Quick Move
+Command 1: Quick Move
 Syntax:  <GroupName>
 Example: ARCO-1
 Result:  Moves ARCO-1's track to the marker.
 It will use the altitude, heading, and leg length of its default TRK1/TRK2 track.
 If no default track exists, it defaults to its current altitude, 180 heading, and 20nm legs.

-Command 2: The Custom Track
+Command 2: Custom Track
  Syntax:  <GroupName> <Altitude> <Heading> <Leg_Length>
  Example: ARCO-1 25000 090 30
  Result:  Moves ARCO-1 to the marker, sets altitude to 25,000ft, establishes a 090-degree heading, and makes the racetrack 30 nautical miles long.

 Command 3: Reset to Default
  Syntax:  <GroupName> DEFAULT
  Example: ARCO-1 DEFAULT
  Result:  Sends ARCO-1 back to its original TRK1/TRK2 route defined in the Mission Editor.